 - (1) Examination results are announced in Studentweb.
-It is the students' responsibility to check their results. - (2) Students are normally informed of the results of oral examinations or the evaluation of practical skills on the day of the examination. - (3) Examination results shall be announced within three weeks (21 calendar days) of the examination date unless special reasons indicate that more time is required, cf. the Act relating to Universities and University Colleges Section 3-9 (4).
-If the deadline for the announcement of grades expires on a Saturday, public holiday or a day deemed equivalent to a public holiday pursuant to legislation, the deadline is extended to the next working day, cf. the Public Administration Regulations Section 41.
-Any extension of the deadline shall be announced in Studentweb. - (4) The results for master's theses shall be announced within six weeks of the submission deadline. - (5) External second examiners shall be used to grade student work in at least one course for all years of all study units and programmes of study. - (6) At least two examiners, one of whom must be external, shall assess students' independent second-degree work, cf. the Act relating to Universities and University Colleges Section 3-9. - (7) For examinations where an external examiner is not used pursuant to point (6), two internal examiners must be used. - (8) External examiners must be able to document necessary academic qualifications in the subject to be graded, and have at least one of the following qualifications: - a.
-Employment at assistant/associate professor level or a higher level at a university/university college or other research institution - b.
-Otherwise documented academic expertise at the same level

-- c.
-Be particularly qualified in the subject in question through vocational experience - (9) An external examiner cannot be employed in a principal or secondary position in the department that teaches the course or that is responsible for the programme of study the course forms part of.
-Nor can an external examiner have worked as a part-time teacher for the year group in guestion.
+It is the student's responsibility to check their results. - (2) Students are normally informed of the results of oral examinations or the evaluation of practical skills on the day of the examination. - (3) Examination results shall be announced within three weeks of the examination date unless special reasons indicate that more time is required, cf. section 3-9 (4) of the Act relating to universities and university colleges.
+If the deadline for the announcement of grades expires on a Saturday, public holiday or a day deemed equivalent to a public holiday pursuant to legislation, the deadline is extended to the next working day, cf. section 41 of the Public Administration Regulations.
+Any extension of the deadline shall be announced in Studentweb. - (4) The results for master's theses shall be announced within six weeks of the submission deadline. - (5) The faculties can apply for exemption from the time limit for grading pursuant to section 3-9 (4) of the Act relating to universities and university colleges.
+The application must be submitted well in advance and such that the application can be processed by the University College Board at least two weeks before the examination in question. - (6) External second examiners shall be used to grade student work in at least one course for all years of all study units and programmes of study. - (7) At least two examiners, one of whom must be external, shall assess students' independent second-degree work, cf. section 3-9 of the Act relating to universities and university colleges. - (8) For examinations where an external examiner is not used in accordance with subsection (6), two internal examiners must be used. - (9) External examiners must be able to document that they have the necessary academic qualifications in the subject to be graded, and must have at least one of the following qualifications: - a.
+Employment at assistant or associate professor level or a higher level at a university, university college or other research institution - b.
+Otherwise documented academic expertise at the same level - c.
+Be particularly qualified in the subject in question through professional experience. - (10) An external examiner cannot be employed in a principal or secondary position in the faculty that teaches the course or that is responsible for the programme of study that the course forms part of.
+Nor can an external examiner have worked as a part-time teacher for the year group in question. - O Amended by Regulations no. 866 of 20 June 2019 (which entered into force on 1 August 2019) and no. 3767 of 16 December 2021 (which entered into force on 1 January 2022).